 FPC passes at the Library.
 Conservatory Membership Cards are available for checkout at the Martin Luther King, Shepard, and Driving Park branches of the Columbus Metropolitan Library.
 With an active library card, you can check out a temporary Conservatory membership card that will grant up to two adults and six children free admission to the Conservatory for 2 days.

 Access Pass discounts.
-The Conservatory provides special discounts to qualifying families to make programming and special events avaialble to all.
+The Conservatory provides special discounts to qualifying families to make programming and special events available to all.
 See website for specific discounts

 Save money with Franklin Park Conservatory Membership

 Love to explore the various exhibits and events throughout the year?
 An annual membership would be worth the cost, as they range from $55 – $185.
 Senior (60+) memberships are just $40, and the $35 Access pass is for families who are eligible for benefit programs.